td310/ReadApp/README.md

 <h1 align="left">Introduction</h1>
-<p align="left">This is a PDF document management and reading application with separate interfaces for administrators and users.
-This application provides a convenient reading experience, allowing users to access, download, favorite and comment on PDF files with a clean and easy-to-use interface.</p>
+<p align="left">This is a PDF file book management and reading application with separate interface for administrator and user.
+This application allows users to access, download, favorite and comment and the administrator will manage PDF files.</p>

 <h1 align="left">Tech</h1>
 <p align="left">• Language: Kotlin </p>